dantosXD/cultivatingthyme2020-copy-01/src/pages/contact.md

 ---
-title: We Invite You For A complementary Health Consultation!
+title: We Invite You For A Complementary Health Consultation!
 subtitle: ''
 img_path: ''
 menus: